Playing with Monte-Carlo Tree Search

 References

-1. A survey of monte carlo tree search methods Browne, C.B., Powley, E., Whitehouse, D., Lucas, S.M., Cowling, P.I., Rohlfshagen, P., Tavener, S., Perez, D., Samothrakis, S. and Colton, S., 2012.
+1. A survey of Monte Carlo tree search methods Browne, C.B., Powley, E., Whitehouse, D., Lucas, S.M., Cowling, P.I., Rohlfshagen, P., Tavener, S., Perez, D., Samothrakis, S. and Colton, S., 2012.
 IEEE Transactions on Computational Intelligence and AI in Games, vol. 4(1), pp. 1--43.
 IEEE.

 2. Mastering the game of Go without human knowledge Silver, D., Schrittwieser, J., Simonyan, K., Antonoglou, I., Huang, A., Guez, A., Hubert, T., Baker, L., Lai, M., Bolton, A., Chen, Y., Lillicrap, T., Hui, F., Sifre, L., Diessche, G.v.d., Graepel, T. and Hassabis, D., 2017.
 Nature, vol. 550(7676), pp. 354--359.
 Nature Publishing Group.